Judge weighs suit filed by former Subway pitchman’s ex-wife

 LEBANON, Ind.
-(AP) — An Indiana judge is set to hear arguments in a lawsuit filed by former Subway pitchman Jared Fogle’s ex-wife alleging that the company knew of Fogle’s sexual interest in children but continued promoting him as its spokesman.
+(AP) — An Indiana judge has heard arguments in a lawsuit filed by former Subway pitchman Jared Fogle’s ex-wife alleging the company knew of Fogle’s sexual interest in children but continued promoting him as its spokesman.

 Kathleen McLaughlin and Fogle divorced in 2015 after the Indiana man pleaded guilty to trading in child pornography and paying for sex with underage girls.
 He’s serving a 15-year sentence.

-Attorneys on both sides will be in court Tuesday for a hearing on Subway’s request that McLaughlin’s lawsuit be dismissed.
+WXIN-TV reports the judge didn’t rule immediately Tuesday after opposing attorneys presented arguments on Subway’s request that McLaughlin’s lawsuit be dismissed.

 McLaughlin alleges Subway received at least three reports indicating Fogle was sexually interested in children but failed to take proper action and continued promoting him as its spokesman.

-The 40-year-old Fogle became Subway’s spokesman after losing 200 pounds (90 kilograms), partly by eating Subway sandwiches.
+The 40-year-old Fogle became Subway’s spokesman after losing 200 pounds, partly by eating Subway sandwiches.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.